dftbplus/develguide/docs/gitworkflow.rst

        git commit -m "Some new thing added...."

 #.
+Consider adding regression tests for your feature in the test directory and
+   also adding to the documentation for the code.

+#.
 If you want to share your development with others (or make a backup of your
    repository in the cloud), upload the current status of your local feature branch by pushing it to your personal repository::